-The cryptocurrency world began in 2009 and it started with the creation of Bitcoin.
-This revolutionary technology has not only opened up a new form of currency worldwide, but it also has introduced blockchain technology to the world.
+The cryptocurrency world began in 2009, and it started with the creation of Bitcoin.
+This revolutionary technology has not only opened up a new form of currency worldwide but has also introduced blockchain technology to the world.
 So, who created this?

 Well, no one really knows.
 Yes, it is as simple as that.
 One of the most revolutionary technological creations has no verified creator.
 Why not take any credit for such an important creation?

 The Bitcoin creation was released with a document named Bitcoin: A Peer-to-Peer Electronic Cash System.
-It contains all the information about the cryptocurrency and it is signed Satoshi Nakamoto.
-Besides this name, no one really knows who Nakamoto is.
+It contains all the information about the cryptocurrency and it is signed by Satoshi Nakamoto; besides this name, no one really knows who Nakamoto is.

-According to Digital Trends, “Nakamoto also communicated with users via email for a few years after the software's release but has not been involved with Bitcoin since 2011”.
+According to Digital Trends, “Nakamoto also communicated with users via email for a few years after the software's release, but he has not been involved with Bitcoin since 2011."

 Another person claiming to be Satoshi Nakamoto is Craig Wright, an Australian entrepreneur who has publicly identified himself as Bitcoin’s creator.
-In 2016 bbc had a meeting with Wright, “At the meeting with the BBC, Mr. Wright digitally signed messages using cryptographic keys created during the early days of Bitcoin's development.
-The keys are inextricably linked to blocks of bitcoins known to have been created or "mined" by Satoshi Nakamoto”.
+In 2016, BBC had a meeting with Wright.
+This is what they mentioned, “At the meeting with the BBC, Mr. Wright digitally signed messages using cryptographic keys created during the early days of Bitcoin's development.
+The keys are inextricably linked to blocks of bitcoins known to have been created or 'mined' by Satoshi Nakamoto."

-Whether you believe Craig Wright is the creator of Bitcoin or any other person, or group who may have invented this digital currency have their reasons to remain in the shadows.
+Whether you believe Craig Wright is the creator of Bitcoin or any other person or group who may have invented this digital currency, they have their reasons to remain in the shadows.

-There may be various reasons on why Nakamoto doesn’t want his identity revealed.
+There may be various reasons why Nakamoto doesn’t want his identity revealed.
 First of all, it must be pretty overwhelming to create a digital currency that has become popular worldwide.
-Its decentralized network goes against what we are accustomed to by banks.
-Maybe it’s not a good idea to anger the banking system, or maybe the person or people just want their privacy.
+Its decentralized network goes against what we are accustomed to with banks.
+Maybe it’s not a good idea to anger the banking system, or maybe the person or people just want to have their privacy.